-The Adopted Budget for FY2020 is \$513,779.
+The Recommended Budget for FY2020 is \$513,779.
 This reflects an increase of \$6,647 or 1.3% compared to the FY2019 Adopted Budget.
-The primary drivers of the increase are FY2020 Non-Union and Unclassified salary adjustments.
+The primary driver of the increase is the result of a FY2020 Non-union and Unclassified salary adjustment.
 Employee development and technology requests for Internal Audit have been centrally budgeted consistent with historical practice.
 Per the City Code, "Unless the commission requests a smaller amount, the Mayor's budget shall include, and the council shall appropriate, for support of the internal audit commission and internal audit unit at least the amount necessary to maintain the staffing and the operating expenses of the unit as approved in the previous annual budget."

-- · Improve operational policies, procedures and controls - · Identify cost savings and revenue enhancements - Improve the efficiency and effectiveness of operations and functions - · Provide support and consulting services to management - · Inform management of, and minimize the potential for, fraud and other financial and operational risks and exposures
+- · Improve operational policies, procedures and controls - · Identify cost savings and revenue enhancements - Improve the efficiency and effectiveness of operations and functions - Provide support and consulting services to management - · Inform management of, and minimize the potential for, fraud and other financial and operational risks and exposures